Comædia, 4 August 1922

-The text of the report and the accompanying image have been scanned from our own copy of the issue of 4 august 1922 of the Comædia, and are reproduced below together with our English translation of the report.
+The text of the report and the accompanying image have been scanned from our copy of the issue of 4 August 1922 of Comædia, and are reproduced below together with our English translation of the report.

 NB: In the original text Berlioz’s second symphony, Harold en Italie, has been incorrectly described as Symphonie Héroïque en Italie.
-We have rectified the error in our translation.
+We have rectified the error in the translation.

 Here is an English translation of the report:

 As is well known, Berlioz’s home, in rue Mont-Cenis, has just been sold by auction to Mlle Barbier, who already owns Balzac’s home, in rue Raynouard.
 That is the location of the museum which she helped to found with the assistance and on the initiative of M. Royaumont, its first curator.
 This property had been acquired by the family in 1790.